Kevin Johnson (basketball player): Early years (1988–1990)

+All-Star and international competition (1990–1995)

 Johnson received berths to the NBA All-Star Team in 1990, 1991, and 1994.
 In the 1991 All-Star Game in Charlotte, Johnson wore number 41 instead of his familiar number 7.
-NBC announcers Bob Costas and Mike Fratello speculated that the decision represented K.J.'s quiet way of honoring teammate Mark West, the Suns' stoic, largely unrecognized center who thanklessly executed the dirty work on the glass and in the paint.
+NBC announcers Bob Costas and Mike Fratello speculated that the decision represented Johnson's quiet way of honoring teammate Mark West, the Suns' stoic, largely unrecognized center who thanklessly executed the dirty work on the glass and in the paint.

 In the 1991 NBA All-Star Game, Johnson started alongside Magic Johnson in the Western Conference backcourt.
-In anticipation of the game, the Sporting News asked whether K.J. may have surpassed Magic as the best player on the court.
+In anticipation of the game, the Sporting News asked whether Johnson may have surpassed Magic as the best player on the court.
 The previous spring in the 1990 Western Conference Semifinals, Johnson led the Suns past Magic's league-best, 63-win Los Angeles Lakers, four games to one.
-Over the last two games, Johnson closed out the series by averaging 33.5 points and a dozen assists as the Suns won both Game Four and Game Five, with K.J. vastly outplaying Magic Johnson in the fourth quarter of both contests.
+Over the last two games, Johnson closed out the series by averaging 33.5 points and a dozen assists as the Suns won both Game Four and Game Five, with Johnson. vastly outplaying Magic Johnson in the fourth quarter of both contests.
 Indeed, Johnson's clutch performances led Hall of Fame center and NBC commentator Bill Walton to later remark, "Kevin Johnson ... really came to the top of this league in the 1990 playoffs when he waxed Magic Johnson and the Lakers in the early rounds.
 Kevin Johnson—and the Suns—taking care of business in 1990, four to one over the Lakers ...
 Kevin Johnson just totally outplaying Magic."
 Johnson's performance during the 1990 playoffs led the Suns to a second consecutive berth in the Western Conference Finals as Phoenix became the only team to ever defeat John Stockton's Jazz (55 wins) and Magic Johnson's Lakers (63 wins) in the same postseason.